Skip to Content

 Malcolm London

-Malcolm is the News Editor for the Communicator Magazine.
-By day, he writes articles and performs for the Community Ensemble Theatre.
+Malcolm is the Video Editor for The Communicator.
+By day, he shoots awesome videos, writes articles and performs for the Community Ensemble Theatre.
 By night, he fights crime and selflessly commits honorable acts of heroism.
 With the shadows as his only ally, Malcolm has single-handedly turned the crime-riddled streets of Ann Arbor into a joyful utopia.
-This is his second year on staff.
+This is his third year on staff.

 Paige Plavnick